-Water lines, gas lines, phone lines and high-voltage electrical lines may be buried under the work site.
+Waterlines, gas lines, phone lines and high-voltage electrical lines may be buried under the work site.
 Contact each utility and identify their locations.
 Be careful not to damage or cut any of these lines.

-Check the condition of the river bed, and the depth and flow of the water before operating in water or crossing a river.
-NEVER be in water that is in excess of the permissible water depth.
+Check the condition of the riverbed, and the depth and flow of the water before operating in water or crossing a river.
+NEVER work in water that is more than the permissible water depth.

-Any type of object in the vicinity of the boom could represent a potential hazard, or cause the operator to react suddenly and cause an accident.
-Use a spotter or signal person working near bridges, phone lines, work site scaffolds, or other obstructions.
+Any object in vicinity of boom could represent a potential hazard, or cause the operator to react suddenly and cause an accident.
+Use a spotter or signal person when working near bridges, phone lines, work site scaffolds, or other obstructions.